isomerpages/moe-northvistapri/_our-school/School Services and Fees.md

 | Opening Hours | Monday to Friday, 7.30 a.m. to 2.30 p.m.

 During term time, parents are requested to purchase items during non-peak hours.
-For the purchase of name tag, parents can fill up and submit to the school bookshop.
+For the purchase of name tag, parents can fill up the [name tag order form](/files/nametag%20order.pdf) and submit to the school bookshop.